 Let me know what you think in the comments below and list out some of your favorite pancake toppings!

 If you want to make coconut flour pancakes from a different recipe, you cannot substitute coconut flour and regular flour at a 1:1 ratio.

 When you first start baking with coconut flour, I recommend using only coconut flour recipes, that way you will fully understand how coconut flour works when baking with it!

 - 4 room temperature eggs

-- 1 cup of coconut milk (get the recipe here!) (if you would prefer to use regular/almond milk, no problem!)
+- 1 cup of coconut milk (get the recipe here! or buy here) (if you would prefer to use regular/almond milk, no problem!)

-- 1 cup coconut flour (get the recipe here!)
+- 1 cup coconut flour (get the recipe here! or buy here)

 - 1 ripe peach sliced

 - 1 teaspoon cinnamon (buy here)

 - Heat 1 tablespoon of coconut oil in a skillet on low heat.
 Once the coconut oil has melted, add the peaches, making sure to stir occasionally.
 These will cook for about 20 minutes or until they have started to brown.
 Make sure to keep this on super low heat and stir the peaches around continuously, ensuring they are evenly coated and do not stick to the skillet.